 Conventional banks make you jump through hoops simply to open a bank account.
 Setting up merchant accounts for payment is another Kafkaesque task, beset by bureaucracy.
 However, you can set up a bitcoin address in seconds, no questions asked, and with no fees payable.

 Well, kind of.
 Users can hold multiple bitcoin addresses, and they aren’t linked to names, addresses, or other personally identifying information.
 However…

 4. It’s completely transparent

 …bitcoin stores details of every single transaction that ever happened in the network in a huge version of a general ledger, called the block chain.
 The block chain tells all.
 If you have a publicly used bitcoin address, anyone can tell how many bitcoins are stored at that address.
 They just don’t know that it’s yours.
-There are measures that people can take to make their activities more opaque on the bitcoin network, such as not using the same bitcoin addresses consistently, and not transferring lots of bitcoins to a single address.
+There are measures that people can take to make their activities more opaque on the bitcoin network, though, such as not using the same bitcoin addresses consistently, and not transferring lots of bitcoin to a single address.